stelligent/stelligent-u/06-auto-scaling/README.md

 _How long did it take for the new instance to spin up?
 How long before it was marked as healthy?_
+20 Second before replacement started  about the same time  to marked healthy.
+Lifecycle changed to InService at about 60 seconds.

 #### Lab 6.2.2: Scale Out